bilaalgithub/ReadMe-Generator/README.md

 ## Questions

-if you have any further questions please dont hesitate and contact me at bilaalkulane13@gmail.com
+if you have any further questions please dont hesitate and contact me at Bilaalkulane13@gmail.com

-otherwise please feel free to have a look at [bilaalGithub] (https://github.com/bilaalGithub).
+otherwise please feel free to have a look at [BilaalGithub] (https://github.com/BilaalGithub).

+## Credits
+Andrew Hoang(Instuctor)
+Austin imbastari(TA)
+Stack overflow